JDPrabasha/time-tracker/README.md

 This repository contains both the client and server side of the aplication.
 Both the client and server have to be initialized independantly.

-## How to Run
+## Setup

-Visit the last stable commit via [this link](https://github.com/JDPrabasha/time-tracker/tree/08865eb13b8647eeb6bc8ed028203d822dd0cda8) and follow the instructions in README.md
+Within the root directory, run

+#### `docker-compose up -d --build`

+to build the application.

+Access the application at http://localhost:3006